epam/edp-install/docs/operator-guide/delete-edp.md

 To uninstall EDP, perform the following steps:

-1. It is highly recommended to delete all the resources created via Headlamp UI first.
+1. It is highly recommended to delete all the resources created via EDP Portal UI first.
 It can be:
   * Applications;
   * Libraries;
   * Autotests;
   * Infrastructures;
   * CD Pipelines.

-  We recommend deleting them via Headlamp UI respectively, although it is also possible to delete all the Headlamp resources using the `kubectl delete` command.
+  We recommend deleting them via EDP Portal UI respectively, although it is also possible to delete all the EDP Portal resources using the `kubectl delete` command.

 2. Delete application namespaces.
 They should be called according to the `<edp-project>-<cd-pipeline>-<stage-name>` pattern.